Size-stochastic Knapsack Online Contention Resolution Schemes: Analysis for the Hard Constraint Setting

-By summing up inequality (i) and two times inequality (ii), we obtain $3-5\gamma\ge 2\gamma$.
+By summing up inequality \eqref{eq:hard-upper2} twice and inequality \eqref{eq:hard-upper1}, we obtain $3-5\gamma\ge 2\gamma$.
 Hence, the upper bound of $\gamma$ is $3/7$.
-This implies that no algorithm can accept every item with a probability of at least $3/7+\epsilon$. \end{proof}
+This implies that no algorithm can accept every item with a probability of at least $3/7+\delta$. \end{proof}